rudyhuynh/front-end-note/redux5.md

 ````

 ## Step 3: Define what to `connect()`
-* What to get from the global state in the store
+* What to get from the global state
 ````javascript
 // src/App.js